aspiers/nashville-git-automagic-apr-2019-/README.md

 # git auto-magic!

-## Presentation for Git London User Group Meetup, 17th May 2018
+## Presentation for OpenStack PTG, 11th Sept 2018

-This repo contains the source code for slides and demos presented at a lunchtime lightning talk on 17th May 2018 at the [OpenStack PTG Denver meetup](https://www.openstack.org/ptg).
+This repo contains the source code for slides and demos presented at a lunchtime lightning talk on 11th Sept 2018 at the [OpenStack PTG Denver meetup](https://www.openstack.org/ptg).

 It is based on